cgnorthcutt/veneer/README.md

 `veneer` obscures your commit history on GitHub by automatically logging a commit everyday.

-You can alter the `sunday_write_frac = 0.75` variable to choose how often to register activity on Sundays.
+You can alter the `sunday_write_frac = 0.75`  in `veneer.py` variable to choose how often to register activity on Sundays.

 ## Installation